Gongchig: Composition

-The gongchig was composed in writing by his heart disciple Won Sherab Jungne (1187–1241).
+The Gongchig was written out by his heart disciple Won Sherab Jungne (1187–1241).
 It is a late summary of the Buddha's teachings, in which Jigten Sumgon laid out the path of the Buddha's teachings as well as actual practice.

-The gongchig is composed of 152 primary vajra statements with 46 supplemental vajra statements.
+The Gongchig is composed of 152 primary vajra statements with 46 supplemental vajra statements.

 Won Sherab Jungne arranged these vajra statements into eight chapters of varying length: